 Ax the tax

-In some states, doughnuts, chapstick and cowboy boots are tax free.
+In some states, pixie sticks, lip balm and tattoos are tax free.
 In 34 states tampons and pads are not.

 The "tampon tax" is an unfair and discriminatory economic burden.
-States should not profit from our periods.
+States should not profit (an estimated $150 million annually) from our periods.

-Since we launched this national movement in 2015, 24 states have introduced measures to eliminate the tax.
-Five have seen success—CT, FL, IL, NV, and NY.
+Since we launched the national movement in 2015 to end the tampon tax in the U.S., 32 states have introduced measures to eliminate the tax.
+Six have seen success—CT, FL, IL, NV, NY, and RI.
 We have crafted and waged cutting-edge class action lawsuits.
-Next up: The Tampon Tax “Legal Action Brainstorm” with leading law schools and firms (aka the Tampon Tax LAB).
+Now we’re taking on the remaining 34 states.
+Join us by visiting Tax Free.
+Period.

 Tampons for all